-Summaries of and responses to all correspondence received are included in Appendix G, Comments Received after Publication of the Final EIR/EIS.
-The Authority determined that these comments did not raise any significant new information or circumstances that would require preparation of a supplemental EIS.
+Summaries of and responses to all written correspondence received are included in Appendix G, Comments Received between the Publication of the Final EIR/EIS and the August 17, 2022, Board meeting.
+The Authority determined that these comments did not raise any new, significant information or circumstances.